wp-plugins/contus-video-gallery/readme.txt

 6. **Upload RTMP Video** - You can add RTMP Streaming video

+7. **Upload Embed Video** - You can add video using Embed code

-7. **Gallery settings** - You can control Player and Plugin here.
+8. **Gallery settings** - You can control Player and Plugin here.

-8. **Manage video widgets** - We are providing 5 widgets.
+9. **Manage video widgets** - We are providing 5 widgets.
 They are : Popular, Recent, Featured, Related videos, Video Search and Video Categories.
 You can assign the above mentioned widgets in any position of your template.

-9. **Videos(recent,popular,feature, Video Categories)** - We are also displaying Popular, Recent, Featured, Related videos and Video Categories in content page under player.
+10. **Videos(recent,popular,feature, Video Categories)** - We are also displaying Popular, Recent, Featured, Related videos and Video Categories in content page under player.

 == Other Notes ==